Poker Tournament Directors Association Tournament Rules apply to all tournaments

 Example 2: 7-Card Stud High/Low split.
 Two players win both high and low with 2-3-4-5-6.
 A has 2-3-4-5-6s.
 B has 2-3-4-5-6c.
 A has high card by suit (6s).
 The pot contains 66 chips total after being broken to smallest denominations.
 Right way to split: as evenly as possible; 33 to A with high card by suit, and 33 to B. Wrong way to split: See Example 1

 Example 2: NLHE, blinds 100-200.
 Three players remain to see the turn.
 After the dealer tables the turn card, the UTG (Seat 3) opens betting for 600.
-Seat 4 is skipped when Seat 5 checks and Seat 6 calls 600 OOT.
+Seat 4 is skipped when Seat 5 calls 600 OOT.
+The dealer raps the table then burns and tables the river card.
 The floor is called to make a decision on the fate of Seat 4’s hand.

-Rule 43: The largest prior bet or raise of the current betting round.
+Rule 41: The largest previous bet or raise of the current betting round.

 Example 2: NLHE, Blinds 50-100.
 Pre-flop A is under the gun and goes all-in for a total of 150 (an increase in the bet of 50).
 So we have a 100 blind bet and an all-in wager that increases the total by 50.
 Which is larger?
 The 100 is still the “largest bet or raise of the current round”, so if B wants to re-raise he must raise at least 100 for a total of 250.